AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • South Carolina

-In some other states, you can buy down deductibles, which means the policy has an endorsement that reduces the deductible under a covered claim.
-Rather than paying the entire deductible, the customer pays more in comprehensive premiums for coverage3.
-These are the states that allow you to buy down deductibles:
+In some states like Massachusetts, you can buy down deductibles, which means the policy has an endorsement that reduces the deductible under a covered claim.
+Rather than paying the entire deductible, the customer pays more in comprehensive premiums for coverage.
+Here are some other states that allow you to buy down deductibles:

 • Arizona